Kankoda/Web/_includes/kankoda/licenses/terms.md

 Features that stop working due to, but not limited to, such changes, may be removed at any time, without replacement or compensation, since the required capabilities may no longer be available.

+## Data Collection

+By using this SDK under the Standard License (by signing up for a license after June 11th 2025), you grant {{site.copyright_owner}} a right to collect non-personal usage and crash data from the SDK.

+For a complete specification on how the SDK may collect data, see the [{{product}} privacy policy](privacy).

+Custom/Enterprise licenses will automatically opt-out of any data collection.
+The SDK reserves the right to adjust its data collection practices to any future update.

 ## Right to Market

 By using this SDK under the Standard License (by signing up for a license after May 30th 2025), you grant {{site.copyright_owner}} a non-exclusive, worldwide, royalty-free right to use your company name, logo, and app name in our marketing materials, case studies, and promotional content.
 This right includes identifying you as a customer and describing your general use of the SDK.

-You may opt out of this marketing right clause by signing up for a [Custom or Enterprise license]({{include.url}}), which includes the right to specify a custom license agreement.
+Custom/Enterprise licenses will automatically opt-out of the right to market, but can opt-in to be included in {{site.copyright_owner}}'s marketing material.

 ## Closed-Source License Agreement